approach0/search-engine/README.md

 	2. `cd $PROJECT/indexer` and run `run/test-txt-indexer.out -p ./test-doc` to index corpus files recursively from our mini test corpus directory.
 	3. run `../term-index/run/test-read.out -s -p $PROJECT/indexer/tmp` to take a peek at the index (termN, docN, avgDocLen etc.) you just build.
 (Pass `-h` argument to see more options for `test-read.out` program)

-* Test merge and score of posting list
+* Test searching

-	Posting list merge is a key component in searching index.
-Run the following test command to experiment some keywords and see the merged docIDs (and their Okapi BM25 scores as well as highlighted context) for the keywords you input.
+	By far, there are two search program you can play with: One is term search (or fulltext search) which uses Okapi BM25 scoring method and highlight the keywords in result directly in terminal.
+To perform fulltext search, pass `-p` option to speficy the index path you want to search on, e.g. for AND merge:
 	```
-	$ cd $PROJECT/indexer
+	$ $PROJECT/searchd/run/test-term-search.out -p ./tmp -t 'hacker' -t 'news' -o AND
 	```
-	For AND merge:
+	for OR merge:
 	```
-	$ ../searchd/run/test-posting-merge.out -p ./tmp -t 'hacker' -t 'news' -o AND
+	$ $PROJECT/searchd/run/test-term-search.out -p ./tmp -t 'hello' -t 'nick' -t 'wilde' -o OR
 	```
-	Alternatively, merge term posting lists using OR operation:
+	Alternatively, you can have an experience of math search by running:
 	```
-	$ ../searchd/run/test-posting-merge.out -p ./tmp -t 'hello' -t 'nick' -t 'wilde' -o OR
+	$ $PROJECT/searchd/run/test-math-search.out -p ./tmp -t 'a+b'
 	```
-Where `-p` option passes the index path you want to perform search on.
-Refer to the previous point for how to generate an index.
+	For single TeX query, math search will always perform AND merge.

 ## Module dependencies
 ![module dependency](https://raw.githubusercontent.com/t-k-/cowpie-lab/master/dep.png)